lnfernux/lnfernux.github.io/_posts/2024-01-31-AutomatingSecurityMonitoring1.md

 5. Finish implementing.
 6. See 1.

-Doing it this way, you'll be able to build a solid foundation for your security monitoring, and you'll be able to build on it as you go.
+Doing it this way, you'll be able to build a **solid foundation for your security monitoring**, and you'll be able to **build on it as you go**.
 This helps us make good use of the tools and data sources we currently have and it helps build a solid foundation.
-When we start onboarding new data sources, we can use the same process to make sure we're not just adding data for the sake of adding data, but that we're actually able to use it.
+When we start onboarding new data sources, we can use the same process to make sure we're **not just adding data for the sake of adding data**, but that we're actually **able to use it**.

 **People and processes over tools and data, *always*.**